data-coder/jupyter-notebooks/README.md

 ## SQL

+### Temporary Tables

-How to use temporary tables in PostgreSQL
+How to use temporary tables in PostgreSQL, percentile function, joins and visualization with Python, using data from Fortune500 companies.

 [temporary tables](./SQL/SQL_temporary_tables.ipynb)